jmcmanusx47/James-McManus/index.md

 [Trailer](https://www.youtube.com/watch?v=6FER3ImtDfg).
 ![Image](https://cdn.discordapp.com/attachments/475503547656568842/834088040287699025/unknown.png)
-Ignore the 'Dragon Quest' at the end, we still haven't decided on a name :)
+Ignore the 'Dragon Quest' at the end of the trailer, we still haven't decided on a name :)

 A Screenshot from the first level of the game.
 Player is the green character in the bottom middle, and the camera slowly moves upwards as enemies spawn along constantly generating terrain.
 As the player defeats enemies, they gain experience and levels, which can be spent in the shop shown in the next picture.
 ![Image](https://cdn.discordapp.com/attachments/475503547656568842/831840201620979712/unknown.png)